Fabrican

 Fabrican is an instant spray-on fabric technology.
-The spray-on material is made from polymers and natural or synthetic fibres.
+The spray-on material is made from polymers and natural or synthetic fibers.
 The spray is delivered from a compressed air spray gun or aerosol can and dries upon contact with the air, creating a non-woven fabric that can be applied to many surfaces (including water).
 The material is sterile when it is dispensed from the spray gun or aerosol can.

 History

-It was invented by Dr. Manel Torres while investigating ways to speed up conventional methods of constructing garments as part of his PhD research in Fashion at the Royal College of Art and Imperial College London.
-Dr. Torres founded Fabrican Ltd in 2003.
+Fabrican was invented by Manel Torres while investigating ways to speed up conventional methods of constructing garments as part of his Ph.
+D. research in Fashion at the Royal College of Art and Imperial College London.
+Torres founded Fabrican Ltd in 2003.
 The technology was further developed by Fabrican Ltd while based at Imperial College London.